Neut Programming Language

 }

-// algebraic data types
+// an algebraic data type

 data my-list(a) {